Assault and Battery Lawyer Greenville, MI

-Being charged with assault and battery is a scary situation, and you need to hire the assault and battery lawyer Greenville, MI relies on for the top defense available.
+Being charged with assault and battery is a scary situation, and you need to hire the assault and battery lawyer in Greenville, MI for the top defense available.
 Blanchard Law has extensive experience defending assault and battery cases in Montcalm County, Kent County, Ionia County, and throughout Western Michigan.

 If the assault results in an injury, you could be charged with aggravated assault.
 Aggravated assault is also a misdemeanor, but it is punishable by up to a year in jail.
 It is an assault that results in some kind of injury.

 A felonious assault is an assault that involves the use of a dangerous weapon.
 It is a felony that is punishable by up to four years in prison.
 A felonious assault could be committed when someone points a gun at another person in a threatening manner, or threatening someone with a knife.
 It doesn’t necessarily require actual use of the weapon; simply the threat that the weapon will be used.

 A more serious type of assault is assault with intent to do great bodily harm less than murder.
 This is a 10-year felony.
 Similarly, another 10-year felony is assault by strangulation.
 If you commit an assault that involves choking or intentionally cutting off someone’s airway, it becomes a serious felony.

 You could also be charged with assault with intent to commit murder, which is punishable by up to life in prison.